coder/docs/setup/installation.md

       coder coder/coder -n coder --version=<VERSION> -f values.yaml`. **This
       must be done for whenever you update the helm chart.**

-4. **For Production deployments:** Add the following to your helm chart so that Coder uses your external PostgreSQL databases:
+4. Add the following to your helm chart so that
+   Coder uses your external PostgreSQL databases:

    ```yaml